zeroincombenze/sale-workflow/sale_order_type_plus/README.rst

 FAQ | Domande & Risposte
 ------------------------

 *I read about issue!
-Does this module conflict with Odoo modules?*
+May this module conflict with Odoo modules?*

 No. This module is fully integrated with Odoo and OCA modules.
 This module checks for Odoo module version.
-If Odoo module will be updated, we will ASAP ugrade this module.
+If Odoo module will be updated, we will ASAP upgrade this module.